-New Rules for low emissions Zones in Denmark - Effective from October 1, 2023
+New Low emissions Zones in Denmark from Oct 1 2023

 Denmark's five largest cities are introducing requirements for diesel-powered passenger cars in the low emissions zones.
 These new requirements apply to both domestic and foreign vehicles.